Customer small business financing solutions delivered through a single, online application.

 First, they’ll be looking at the legitimacy of both the problem your business solves and your solution to it, as well as how you plan to bring your solution to market and how you plan to make money from it.

 And don’t make the mistake of thinking that only apps and tech platforms solve problems.
-A hair salon could be solving the simple problem of there not being another hair salon closer than 6 blocks away, and it’s a perfectly sound solution to a perfectly reasonable problem.
+A hair salon could solve the simple problem of there not being another hair salon closer than 6 blocks away, and it’s a perfectly sound solution to a perfectly reasonable problem.

 Second, they’re looking for a good fit, both from your business and from you, and this could mean different things.
 You may not be a good fit if: